 You can view your license details by going to SETTINGS → All Settings → License Details.

-Download a Free 30 Day trial of Solarwinds Network Performance monitor and follow along with this review/howto Guide to get monitoring within Mintues!
+Download a Free 30 Day trial of SolarWinds Network Performance monitor and follow along with this review/howto Guide to get monitoring within Minutes!
 You have 30 full days of using the program to get a feel of how well it monitors, analyzes and alerts you of issues and more!

 SolarWinds Network Performance Monitor FAQs

 What is SolarWinds Network Performance Monitor (NPM)?